 Skip to main content

 This innovative major will give you a deep dive into the rapidly changing ways people and organizations employ technologies to find, create and deploy information—an indispensable resource to individuals and society.
 You’ll learn how people use technology to solve real-world problems.
 You’ll study artificial intelligence, computer programming, data science, data visualization, database management, health informatics, information privacy and security, and user experience.
-You’ll examine the subtleties of project management and learn to lead in today’s information-driven workplace.
+And you’ll examine the subtleties of project management and learn to lead in today’s information-driven workplace.
 This powerful, relevant, fascinating major will prepare you to help the organizations of today and tomorrow manage information effectively and turn data into an invaluable asset.

-Prepare to thrive in a fast-growing field
+Prepare to Thrive in a Fast-Growing Field

-This major will place you on a highly promising career path.
+The informatics major will place you on a highly promising career path.
 According to the Bureau of Labor Statistics, jobs at the intersection of information and technology are growing briskly and steadily across the economy.
 What’s more, the informatics curriculum is designed to prepare you for lifelong intellectual and professional competence.
 In the workplace, you’ll know what they’re doing.
 You’ll be open to new ideas, comfortable leading teams, proficient with emerging technologies, and able to adapt and thrive through a long and meaningful career.
 You will have earned your way into a rewarding and fascinating field.

 As an informatics major, you’ll learn in a flexible, hybrid course format.
 It combines the personal interaction of small classes with the easy access and rapid response of online learning.
-You’ll learn to manage projects, work collaboratively in teams, think critically about the ways people access and use technology, and explain how ethical problems, legal concerns and social issues are affected by information technology.
+You’ll learn to manage projects, work collaboratively in teams, think critically about the ways people access and use technology and explain how ethical problems, legal concerns and social issues are affected by information technology.
 You’ll be fully prepared for a career in high demand today.

 As you select your electives, you can create your own learning plan or choose to specialize in one of seven high-demand areas: